The Garden of Earthly Delights: Interpretation

 Fränger's thesis stimulated others to examine The Garden more closely.
-Writer Carl Linfert also senses the joyfulness of the people in the center panel, but rejects Fränger's assertion that the painting is a "doctrinaire" work espousing the "guiltless sexuality" of the Adamite sect.
+Writer Carl Linfert also senses the joyfulness of the people in the center panel but rejects Fränger's assertion that the painting is a "doctrinaire" work espousing the "guiltless sexuality" of the Adamite sect.
 While the figures engage in amorous acts without any suggestion of the forbidden, Linfert points to the elements in the center panel suggesting death and temporality: some figures turn away from the activity, seeming to lose hope in deriving pleasure from the passionate frolicking of their cohorts.
 Writing in 1969, E. H. Gombrich drew on a close reading of Genesis and the Gospel According to Saint Matthew to suggest that the central panel is, according to Linfert, "the state of mankind on the eve of the Flood, when men still pursued pleasure with no thought of the morrow, their only sin the unawareness of sin."

+A 2016 study has put the spotlight back on the alleged "lack of scientific foundation" of Fraenger's esoteric interpretation.
+This latest study definitively departs from the traditional reading, which chronologically speaking would go from the "Creation of the World" (flaps closed) to the "Threat of Hell" (left flap open, on the viewer's right), via "Paradise Lost" (right flap open, on our left) and "Pre-Diluvian Earthly Life" (central panel).
+It corroborates – as a starting point for the reading of this triptych – the contemporary interpretation of Jean Wirth, followed by Frédéric Elsig and Hans Belting: that of the vision of the reality of an infernal present.
+So the open triptych should be read chronologically, not from left to right, but from right to left, from the infernal description of the chaotic, dispersed human condition (left panel open, on our right) to the unity rediscovered in the reintegration by the masculine principle of the feminine principle (right panel open, on our left), passing through a vast ritual of transmutation that looks like a nebula, aka the "feast of metamorphoses" (central panel).
+What's more, the thesis is put forward that Bosch deliberately inverted the physical and structural layout of the two side panels.
+The pure and simple retroversion of these two panels is the only way of restoring the triptych to its original spatio-temporal coherence by re-establishing a chronological reading from left to right.
+In this way, a real continuity of space, topography, style, and colour is restored between the two side panels and the central panel.
+Moreover, the three pieces of this triptych now behave like communicating vessels in a perpetual vortex-like movement.
+This inversion is said to have been deliberately created by Hieronymus Bosch to blur the lines of his pictorial manifesto, which was originally so heterodox and subversive, not to say heretical, in the eyes of the Roman Catholic Church of his time.